To instruct Matthew please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Acting for a manufacturer of wind turbines in a dispute relating to intellectual property rights in its PCL software.

 Matthew regularly acts and advises in relation to copyright infringement, design right infringement, technology licensing (copyright and patent) and breach of confidence.
 He has a particular focus on intellectual property issues arising out of the use of computer software, where his deep knowledge and understanding of software (see Technology and Telecoms above) is highly valued.
-Examples of previous instructions include:
+Matthew is currently on the Nominet and ADNDRC Domain Name Dispute Resolution Panels.

 Acting in a high-value UNCITRAL arbitration about the licensing of patents and technology rights relating to 3G access stratum technology.